 Three?
 Really?
 Not quite.

-The fabulous King had no lack of imagination and taste, a man obsessed with a fairy-tale world.
-During his lifetime he completely built the smallest castle Linderhof and almost completely built Herrenchiemsee.
-In Neuschwanstein, only 15 of the rooms were completed, but in the long gallery hall of Neuschwanstein, the King hung plans for the fourth castle, named Falkenstein.
+In Neuschwanstein has only 15 of the rooms completed.
+In the long gallery hall of Neuschwanstein, the King hung plans for the fourth castle, named Falkenstein.

-King Ludwig II, born in 1845, was brought up by his father King Maximillian II of Bavaria, and his mother Princess Marie of Prussia.
-While being young, he spent a lot of time as a Prince at Hohenschwangau Castle, which was redeveloped from ruin by his father.
-Hohenschwangau is a spectacular and secluded castle, decorated in gothic revival style with frescoes depicting heroic sagas.
-This was used by the family Wittelsbach as a summer and hunting residence.
+King Ludwig II, born in 1845.
+His father was father King Maximillian II of Bavaria, and his mother Princess Marie of Prussia.
+While being young, he spent a lot of time as a Prince at Hohenschwangau Castle.
+His father’s biggest project was the Castle Hohenschwangau.
+Hohenschwangau is a spectacular and secluded castle, decorated in a gothic revival style with frescoes depicting heroic sagas.
+Castle Hohenschwangau was the summer residence from the family Wittelsbach.

 It was then a year later that Ludwig mostly withdrew himself from politics.
-Devoting his time to his creative projects, and what he is most well-known for, the creation of his castles Herrenchiemsee, Linderhof and Neuschwanstein.
+Devoting his time to his creative projects.
+Those he is most well-known for, the creation of his castles Herrenchiemsee, Linderhof, and Neuschwanstein.

 The King had a great obsession with the works of Richard Wagner, a German composer.
-Which were especially appealing to his fantastical imagination.
+Those were especially appealing to his fantastical imagination.
 It is believed that Wagner inspired Ludwig and his castles.
-However, in December 1865, Ludwig had to ask Wagner to leave Bavaria, after his perceived scandalous and extravagant behaviour in the capital, which unsettled conservative individuals.
-After this, Ludwig had considerations of abdicating the crown to follow Wagner in his exile, but Wagner persuaded the King to remain in Bavaria to continue his rule.
+However, in December 1865, Ludwig had to ask Wagner to leave Bavaria.
+His perceived scandalous and extravagant behavior in the capital, which unsettled conservative individuals.
+After this, Ludwig had considerations of abdicating the crown to follow Wagner in his exile.
+Wagner persuaded the King to remain in Bavaria to continue his rule.

 The Fourth Castle

-During their visit to the castle they received a tour which included a gallery hall.
-In the gallery hall hung drawings of the three castles Ludwig had built.
+During their visit to the castle, they received a tour which included a gallery hall.
+In the gallery, hall hung drawings of the three castles Ludwig had built.
 Linderhof, Herrenchiemsee, and Neuschwanstein itself.
-However, it was one drawing in particular, a design for castle unfamiliar to the couple, that caught their attention the most.
+However, it was one drawing, in particular, a design for the castle unfamiliar to the couple, that caught their attention the most.
 It was only after personally inquiring about the art piece, that it appeared to be a plan for a fourth castle to be built by Ludwig.
 Falkenstein.